nonplus/mkdocs-server/README.md

 However, there isn't an easy way to restrict access to GitHub Pages documentation.

-The MkDocs Server can automatically build [MkDocs](http://www.mkdocs.org/) sites from remote Git repos and restrict access to the generated sites to authenticated users.
+The MkDocs Server can automatically build [MkDocs](http://www.mkdocs.org/) sites from remote Git repositories and restrict access to the generated sites to authenticated users.

 ## Caveats